kun-zhou/forti/README.md

 ### Security

-Each vault is encrypted with AES-GCM-256, including the cache, and only decrypted in memory.
+Each vault is encrypted with AES-GCM-256 with a PBKDF2-guarded master password, including the cache, and are only decrypted in memory.

 ## Contributing

 ### Application Icon

-This application still lack ab icon.
-If you have anything to offer, great!
+Forti still needs a lovely icon.
+If you have anything to offer, let me know!

 ### Others

 Any other suggestions are welcome.
-Just file an `Issue`
+Just file an `Issue`.